-This article was updated in November 2020.
-It includes an offer that saves you money and, for full transparency, financially benefits me too.
-Read on: all will be revealed…
+This article was updated in November 2024 to reflect changes in the Blackford Centre courses, as well as amended contact details.
+Along with these changes, you’ll find an offer that that can save you money and, for full transparency, will financially benefits me too.
+Read on and all will be revealed…

-Both of the courses I took in 2014 and 2017 have changed a lot.
-In fact, one of the courses doesn’t even exist anymore.
-The Copyblogger Authority certification has been scrapped — it’s now Copyblogger Pro — and The Blackford Centre have made big changes too; now focussing more heavily on copywriting for digital mediums.
+So it’s with that in mind that I want to point out that I took these copywriting courses way back in 2014 and 2017.
+They’ve both changed a lot.
+In fact, one of them doesn’t even exist anymore.
+The Copyblogger Authority certification has been scrapped, replaced with Copyblogger Academy.
+And The Blackford Centre has made big changes too, focussing heavily on copywriting for digital mediums.

 Fair question.

-But if you’re torn between whether to take a course or not, this article will still help in the following three ways:
+If you’re torn between whether to take a course or not, this article can still help.
+Here’s how.

-With those caveats out the way, hopefully you’re still interested in reading more about my copywriting course experiences.
-And for those of you who are serious about taking a course, I’ve negotiated a discount with The Blackford Centre (which I’ll explain in full later on).
-First, let me share what I know about online learning, the time needed to take the courses and the impact they’ve had on my business.
-What I have to say may help you decide if taking a course is right for you, right now.
+For those of you who decide you are serious about taking a course, I’ve negotiated a discount with The Blackford Centre.
+I’ll explain in full later on.
+First, let me share what I know about online learning, how much time copywriting courses take, and the effects they’ve have had on my business.

-Taking a course is, you think, the easiest way to achieve this.
-Courses look attractive for three reasons.
+Taking a course is, you think, a good way to achieve this.
+For 3 reasons.

-1. They offer the chance to be tutored by someone with hands-on copywriting experience.
+- You get to be tutored by someone with real life copywriting experience.

-2. At the end of it you get a swish looking certification (or similar) from some sort of copywriting authority.
+- You get a swish looking certificate (or similar) from some sort of copywriting authority.

-I get it; I’ve been motivated by the same thinking and attracted to courses for these same reasons.
+I get it.
+I’ve been motivated by the same thinking and attracted to courses for the same reasons.
 Copywriting courses are useful.
-Especially if you’re box-fresh to it.
-But in my opinion they’re not the be all and end all.
-It’s right to question their worth and I’m happy that people regularly get in touch to chat it through with me.
+But, IMHO, they’re not the be all and end all.
+Questioning their worth is a good idea.
+Especially because there are so many of the freaking things now.

-One thing I want to make clear — and appreciated others saying to me when I was trying to make my own decisions — is that my reasons for taking these copywriting courses may be very different to yours.
-You won’t hear me say “These are the best copywriting courses, take them!”
-That would be daft.
-Instead, I’m offering up my honest, personal reasons for taking them and individual experiences of each.
-It’s up to you how you use that information.
+One thing I want to make clear—and that I appreciated others saying to me—is that my reasons for taking these certifications may be very different to yours.
+So you won’t hear me say, “These are the best copywriting courses.
+Take them!”
+That’s daft.
+Instead, you’ll get some facts and personal insights into my experiences of them.
+How you use that information is up to you.

 Two copywriting courses (at two very different stages in my career)